DeepMind researchers introduce hybrid solution to robot control problems

 The researchers validated their approach on a range of simulated and real-world benchmarks, including a Rethink Robotics Sawyer robot arm.
 The say that, given the task of reaching, grasping, and lifting a cube where the reward was the sum of the three sub-tasks, their algorithm outperformed existing approaches, which were unable to solve the task.

 That’s because reaching the cube required the agent to open the arm’s gripper, but grasping the block required closing the gripper.
-“Initially, the [basline] policy will have most of its probability mass concentrated on small action values and will thus struggle to move the gripper’s fingers enough to see any grasp reward, explaining the plateau in the learning curve,” wrote the coauthors. “[Our method] on the other hand always operates the gripper at full velocity and hence exploration is improved, allowing the robot to solve the task completely.”
+“Initially, the [baseline] policy will have most of its probability mass concentrated on small action values and will thus struggle to move the gripper’s fingers enough to see any grasp reward, explaining the plateau in the learning curve,” wrote the coauthors. “[Our method] on the other hand always operates the gripper at full velocity and hence exploration is improved, allowing the robot to solve the task completely.”

 In a separate experiment, the team set their algorithm loose on a Parameterized Action Space Markov Decision Processes (PAMDP), or a hierarchical problem where agents first select a discrete action and subsequently a continuous set of parameters for that action.
 In this case, the agent was tasked with manipulating the robot arm such that it inserted a peg into a hole, where the reward was computed based on the hole position and kinematics.